NeuroTechX/ntx_slack_archive/introductions.md

  >Hi lucyrichards !
 I'm trying to get in to this field also!
 You seem ahead of me in the job searching aspect, I was wondering if we could chat?

+6/22/2017 5:18 PM

+ **lucyrichards** :

+ >would be happy to!
+Im on the job right now, but I can chat via phone or text later in the day.
+What timezone are you?